karllhughes/personal-blog/readme.md

 - `app/` The controllers, routes, middleware, database connections, etc. needed for the NodeJS application.
 This is where the bulk of the work happens.
 - `assets/` Un-built frontend files/scripts.
 - `bin/www` Application boot file.
 Probably don't need to change this much.
-- `database/*` The DB content is stored in the repo until I get something more permanent set up.
+- `database/*` The DB content is stored here, so it is ignored in version control.
 - `public/*` Built frontend files/scripts.
 - `views/*` Handlebars view templates.
 - `app.js` The Express application starting point.